anton-tsyganenko/otppy/README.md

 * The security of the cipher depends on the way of keys transmission.
 It's recommended to transmit keys on a face-to-face, meeting using a flash storage or a CD.
 Also you can encrypt keys using truecrypt, encrypted zip, etc.
 * Note, that some symbols, like Cyrillic letters, can use more than 1 byte for each symbol.
 * Shredding a used key sometimes may not work correct.
 Read the manual for Gnu Shred.
+* You can compress text data to minimize used storage, but you should let your interlocutor know if you would like to use it.
 * You can get more information about the one-time pad cipher [on wikipedia](http://en.wikipedia.org/wiki/One-time_pad)
 * Should you detect a bug, have some questions or want to make a suggestion, feel free to contact me using [email](mailto:anton-tsyganenko@yandex.ru) or [jabber](xmpp:antontsyganenko@jabber.ru).